hustcer/musd/README.md

 ## Installation

+### Install from binary release

+You can download the binary tar ball according to your OS from the [Release Page](https://github.com/hustcer/musd/releases), and run the `musd` executable file directly.

+### Install from source

 You need to have `cargo` been installed, if you haven't installed it yet here is a [guide](https://www.rust-lang.org/tools/install) for you.
 (Rust v1.60.0 or above required)

 ```bash